 This Biryani recipe comes from Bhatkal, Karnataka, and it is a classic Navayathi delicacy.
 The recipe is middle-eastern style, where the meat is marinated in a paste of green chilli and onion and then added to the rice and cooked together.

 The Biryani is garnished using mashed onions, garlic, spices, chillies, curry leaves.
 This Biriyani recipe is unique and the taste is delicious.
 Bhatkali Biryani is a popular cuisine in Karnataka and you must give it a try.

 Kashmiri Biryani is influenced by the authentic Mughal Biriyani.
 What stands out in Kashmiri Biryani is its mesmerising aroma and the addition of asafoetida.
 The Biriyani is heavenly in taste and you would love the flavour of Gosht used in the Biryani.
 The Kashmiri Bhuna Gosht Biryani is a popular dish in India.
 If you visit Kashmir you must try the authentic Kashmiri Bhuna Gosht Biryani.

 So, these are the most popular types of Biryani in India that you must try.
 Indian food is rich in taste and Biryani is one of the most special cuisines of India.

-There are different types of Biryani that you will find in India.
+A. There are different types of Biryani that you will find in India.
 Each recipe has its own story as it is developed in different regions of India.
 The types include Hyderabadi, Lucknowi, Kolkata, Beary Biryani, Kozhi Biryani, Assamese Kampuri Biryani, Bombay Biryani, Dindigul Thalappakatti Biriyani, Kalyani Biryani, Berian, Dan Pauk, Middle Eastern Biryani, Afghani Biryani, and more

-3. Which city is famous for biryani in India?
+3. Which biryani is best in India?